The unlikeliest of sights amid Yemen’s war: Trees sculpted into whimsical forms

 Katheeri soon recruited Mudendin to help.
 A quick survey revealed that until then, the city’s gardeners had relied mainly on three kinds of trees: the palm, the ficus and the oleander, Mudendin recalled.

 “The problem was with the ficus,” Mudendin said.
 It’s popular in cooler parts of Yemen, but pairing it with Marib’s desert climate made for a bad match.
-But before ripping them out, they planted replacement conocarpus trees, or buttonwoods, nearby and gave them time to grow.
+But before ripping the trees out, they planted replacement conocarpus trees, or buttonwoods, nearby and gave them time to grow.
 Over the following years, thousands of new trees were planted in the city.

 Soon, the Marib team was also growing — and learning.
 Mudendin taught them simple shapes first: the pyramid, the spiral, the cylinder.
-Sloppy clipping soon became precise and simple shapes turned into more complex designs.
+Sloppy clipping soon became precise, and simple shapes turned into more-complex designs.

 The work wasn’t always appreciated.
 Even Mudendin’s mother doubted that landscaping would help him provide for the family.

 In Marib, he said, cattle sometimes trampled the team’s hard work.
 Pedestrians at times broke branches off the trees.
-Some people told them the decorative trees were “useless,” he recalled, urging him to instead plant “‘useful things like fruits or vegetables like oranges or mangoes.’”
+Some people told him the decorative trees were “useless,” he recalled, urging him to instead plant “useful things like fruits or vegetables, like oranges or mangoes.”

-Some passersby, seeing the trimming in action, would even stop and say, “‘What are you doing?
-You’re harming the trees!’”
+Some passersby, seeing the trimming in action, would even stop and say, “What are you doing?
+You’re harming the trees!”
 Katheeri said.

-When some Marib officials questioned the investment in such a project, Katheeri said, he offered them a deal. “‘Give us six months and if you don’t see a difference, we will take it away,’” he recalled telling them.
+When some Marib officials questioned the investment in such a project, Katheeri said, he offered them a deal.
+“Give us six months and if you don’t see a difference, we will take it away,” he recalled telling them.

 After six months, he said, “they were amazed.”

 Both men remained steadfast in their belief that creating something beautiful can change a community for the better.
-They brightened the streets and sidewalks, but also the passport and tax authority offices and around two-dozen other government buildings, Katheeri said.
+They brightened the streets and sidewalks, but also the passport and tax authority offices and about two dozen other government buildings, Katheeri said.

 “It gives people here hope that life will continue,” he said.
 “And for the ones who come back from the battlefield, they feel there is progress and development.”